jgte/gswarm/index.md

 <sup>&sect;</sup>Institute of Geodesy, Graz University of Technology, Graz, Austria;
 <sup>&#8214;</sup>Center for Space Research, University of Texas at Austin, Austin, Texas;
 <sup>&para;</sup>School of Earth Sciences of the Ohio State University, Columbus, Ohio

+The list is in alphabetical order, please adapt as needed.

+#### Acknowledgement

+`Funded by the European Space Agency, contract SD-ITT-1.1, part of contract 4000109587/13/I-NB`

+Please include the acknowledgement below in every contribution that is published or presented until the end of the project (September 2018)

 ### G-Swarm researchers not involved in the answer to the Swarm ITT